cardano-scaling/hydra/docs/docs/getting-started.md

 - a single `cardano-node` producing blocks used as a (very fast) local `devnet`;
 - the `hydra-tui` example clients to interact with the individual Hydra nodes.

 This tutorial will be using [Docker](https://www.docker.com/get-started) to install and the nodes, so make sure to have it installed.
-If you want to explore alternative ways of running the tools, see this [devnet tutorial](./tutorial-devnet-without-docker.md) variant or the [testnet tutorial](./tutorial-testnet.md) does use pre-built binaries, while documentation pages on [installation](../installation) and [configuration](../configuration) provide more details.
+If you want to explore alternative ways of running the tools, see this [tutorial variant](./getting-started-without-docker.md) or the [testnet tutorial](./tutorial.md) does use pre-built binaries, while documentation pages on [installation](./installation) and [configuration](./configuration) provide more details.

 Also, the `hydra-tui` does use the HTTP/WebSocket API provided by the `hydra-node` behind the scenes.
-The [testnet tutorial](./tutorial-testnet.md) will show how to use this API using low-level commands or see the [API reference](/api-reference).
+The [testnet tutorial](./tutorial.md) will show how to use this API using low-level commands or see the [API reference](/api-reference).

 <details>
 <summary>Video demonstration (a bit dated)</summary>